What Are You Doing About It?

 Add your name to the Justice for George Floyd petition at change.org.

-Donate to the Official George Floyd Memorial Fund set up by his family and to organizations like Black Lives Matter, the NAACP, the Center for Constitutional Rights, and Dream Defenders.
+Donate to the Official George Floyd Memorial Fund set up by his family and to organizations like Black Lives Matter, the NAACP, the Center for Constitutional Rights, Fair Fight, and Dream Defenders.

 #BlackLivesMatter